 Importantly, 2016 marked an uptick in market support for and engagement with ISSF's advocacy work - demonstrating ISSF's growing success at activating the power of the market.
-In addition to the 10 retailers/ incorporating ISSF conservation measures and/or the ProActive Vessel Register in their seafood sourcing guidelines or policies. buyers that sent 182 ISSF advocacy letters and position statements to RFMOs, five new U.S. retailers used the ISSF model letter to appeal to the Western and Central Pacific Fisheries Commission on action toward harvest strategies.
+In addition to the 10 retailers/ buyers that sent 182 ISSF advocacy letters and position statements to RFMOs, five new U.S. retailers used the ISSF model letter to appeal to the Western and Central Pacific Fisheries Commission on action toward harvest strategies.